-Ideal Response were called in to asses the extent of the damage following a fire at a branch of the national supermarket, Co-Op, and to carry out the required cleaning, repairs and restoration in terms of fire and smoke damage.
+Ideal Response were called in to assess the extent of the damage following a fire at a branch of the national supermarket, Co-Op, and to carry out the required cleaning, repairs and restoration in terms of fire and smoke damage.

 As licenced waste carriers, we were also requested to dispose of all unsalvageable industrial refrigeration units in accordance with guidelines outlining proper methods for dealing with CFC’s (chlorofluorocarbon or fluorinated greenhouse gas).
 Fluorinated greenhouse gas, or ‘F gas’, is found in refrigeration units and should be treated as a hazardous waste material.